 The ISBI's investment managers use options in an attempt to add value to the portfolio (collect premiums) or protect (hedge) a position in the portfolio.
 Financial options are an agreement that gives one party the right, but not the obligation, to buy or sell a specific amount of an asset for a specified price, called the strike price, on or before a specified expiration date.
 As a writer of financial options, the ISBI receives a premium at the outset of the agreement and bears the risk of an unfavorable change in the price of the financial instrument underlying the option.
-All written financial options are recognized as a liability in the ISBI's Statement of Net Position.
-As a purchaser of financial options, the ISBI pays a premium at the outset of the agreement and the counterparty bears the risk of an unfavorable change in the price of the financial instrument underlying the option.
+All written financial options, the ISBI pays a premium at the outset of the agreement and the risk of an unfavorable change in the price of the agreement and the counterparty bears the risk of an unfavorable change in the price of the financial instrument underlying the option.
 The gain or loss associated with options is recognized in the net increase/decrease in the fair value of investments in the ISBI's Statement of Changes in Net Position.

-Rights and warrants allow the ISBI's investment managers to replicate an underlying security they wish to hold (sell) in the portfolio.
+Rights and warrants allow the ISBI investment managers to replicate an underlying security they wish to hold (sell) in the portfolio.
 Rights and warrants provide the holder with the right, but not the obligation, to buy or sell a company's stock at a predetermined price.
 Rights usually expire after a few weeks and warrants can expire from one to several years.
-Under certain circumstances, a type of warrant called Participatory Notes (P-Notes) are used in the portfolio by the ISBI's investment managers that are not registered to trade in domestic Indian Capital Markets.
-P-Notes are issued by Indian-based brokerage firms against an underlying Indian security permitting holders to get a share in the income from the security.
-These investments are reported at fair value in the investment section of the ISBI's Statement of Net Position within the common stock and foreign equity classifications.
-The gain or loss associated with rights and warrants is recognized in the net increase/decrease in the fair value of investments in the ISBI's Statement of Changes in Net Position.
+These investments are reported at fair value in the investment section of the Statement of Net Position within the common stock and foreign equity classifications.
+The gain or loss associated with rights and warrants is recognized in the net increase/decrease in the fair value of investments in the ISBI Statement of Changes in Net Position.